google-gemini/cookbook/Awesome_gemini.md

-# Awesome Gemini APIs exemples
+# Awesome Gemini API exemples

 Here's a list of really cool Gemini-powered projects, demos and hacks that we liked.
 We hope that they will give you some ideas on what to build with Gemini next.

 You should also have a look at our Google-maintained [quickstarts](quickstarts/) and [examples](examples/).

-## Gemini APIs-powered projects
+## Gemini API-powered projects

 Those projects are ordered in an anti-chronological order and are the work of their authors, who are not related to Google.